danraman/one2onetool/README.md

 Note:-

-Yesterday I was tried to create 2 loadbalancer as per the project requirement and i had issue, Due to this job will run bit long in " Deploy Amazon ECS tast Definition" stage, Pls adjust.
+Yesterday I was tried to create 2 loadbalancer as per the our team requirement and i had issue, Due to this job will run bit long in " Deploy Amazon ECS task Definition" stage and some time it get fails too, bocause of loadbalancer issue.

    LoadBalancer Url to view the deployment status:-